Sahara801/Sahara801-saharanagarkoti-NETWORKWALKS-B083E-WK3-CYBERSECURITY-LAB-SETUP/readme.md

 The screenshots included in this repository are:

-1. `John-johnny` - John the Ripper password-auditing practical
+1. `John-johnny.png` - John the Ripper password-auditing practical
-2. `Hash-calculator` - Hash calculation and analysis
+2. `Hash-calculator.png` - Hash calculation and analysis
-3. `Final-Unlocked` - Successfully unlocked password-protected PDF
+3. `Final-unlocked.png` - Successfully unlocked password-protected PDF

 ---